Stenciled Flour Sack Dish Towels

-Continuing with our DIY Christmas gift theme, today I’m going to share a practical gift for anyone who has a kitchen.
-These DIY stenciled flour sack towels, also called tea towels, are easy to make, and can be customized to fit the recipient.
+If you love giving homemade gifts, stenciled flour sack dish towels are a practical gift for anyone who has a kitchen.
+These easy DIY dish towels, also called tea towels, are fun to make and can be customized to fit the recipient.

 - Flour sack dish towels